 Plant SCADA records are maintained as per Appendix OP-05A and are accessible when required.
 SCADA records are stored on a quadruple redundant hard drive.
-Operators can retrieve data from the hard copy reports which are printed daily and kept at the Haileybury water treatment plant or from the SCADA computer which is password protected.
+Data can be retrieved from reports generated by the SCADA computer which is password protected or hard copy reports which are printed daily by operators and kept at the Haileybury water treatment plant.
 Data can also be retrieved from E&H data loggers.

 The SCADA system is located in secured, locked buildings with limited authorized access.
 The buildings are equipped with alarm systems and security cameras.